crtheisen/lol-mastery-analysis/README.md

 With these goals in mind, we made two major design decisions.
 One, we decided to create static content to build our data visualizations on, instead of dynamically calculating the metrics on page load, per visitor.
 Future iterations of the site will also precalculate different leagues (think [champion.gg](http://www.champion.gg) style preprocessing).
 Second, we're using [Bootstrap](http://getbootstrap.com/) as the primary driver of our site, as it satisfies our need for a lightweight HTML/Javascript based static site.
 Bootstrap also has excellent mobile support.

 Each visualization is stuck into a separate .html container for display on each page.
-This way, the page loads up nearly instantly even if the visualisation takes a bit of time to calculate and display.
+This way, the page loads up nearly instantly even if the visualization takes a bit of time to calculate and display.

 We're using [Forge](http://www.getforge.com) as our hosting platform.
 Forge makes it really easy to publish static content sites, and has a generous free tier for those who would like to replicate our project.